vestrel00/contacts-android/README.md

 ----------------------- Query refactor.

-1. Add type info to orderBy for compilation checks in queries instead of runtime.

-2. Only allow order by ContactsFields (and other Contacts table fields like Options) in Query and GeneralQuery.
-   This may allow me to order by limit offset natively.

-3. Only allow order by GroupsFields in GroupsQuery.

-4. Only allow order by RawContactsFields in AccountsRawContactsQuery.

 5. Only allow include, where, order by specific AbstractDataFields in DataQuery.

+6. Refactor Query to order by natively instead of custom comparators.
+   - Change OrderBy type from AbstractField to ContactsField.
-6. If refactoring Query, we may be able to add Options to RawContact as a member instead of only accessible via extension functions?
+   - Add Options to RawContact as a member instead of only accessible via extension functions?

+7. Remove Comparator inheritance in OrderBy.
-7. Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.
+   Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.

 -------------------------------------------------------------------